 If they hold and are relying on a qualification equivalent to a UK Bachelor’s or Master’s level degree then they will be granted a period of two years.

 If they hold and are relying on a qualification equivalent to a UK PhD or other doctoral level qualification, then they will be granted a period of three years.

 Which UK immigration routes can High Potential Individuals switch into?

 It should be noted that this route does not lead to settlement in the UK.
 Successful applicants may however be able to switch to another route that may lead to settlement in the UK.
-At any point before it expires, people on the High Potential Individual visa may switch into permitted work categories leading to settlement, such as Skilled Worker, Start up, Scale up, Innovator or Global Talent visas.
+At any point before it expires, people on the High Potential Individual visa may switch into permitted work categories leading to settlement, such as Skilled Worker, Scale up or Global Talent visas.

 Can a High Potential Individual’s family join them in the UK?

 A husband, wife, civil partner, or unmarried partner may accompany a High Potential Individual, as can children under 18 on the date of application.
 Partners must be in a genuine and subsisting relationship of two years or over.

 Like most immigration categories, dependants can also apply to switch into another UK immigration category if they qualify for it.

 What is the difference between a Graduate visa and a High Potential Individual visa?